Ethics of circumcision: Criticism

-The most recent American Academy of Pediatrics (AAP) position statement on male circumcision (enacted 2012) has attracted significant critical comment, including from the AAP itself.
+The most recent American Academy of Pediatrics (AAP) position statement on male circumcision (enacted 2012) has attracted critical comment.

 In a dissenting paper, Frisch et al. (2013) write: "Circumcision fails to meet the criteria to serve as a preventive measure for UTI ...
 As a preventive measure for penile cancer, circumcision also fails to meet the criteria for preventive medicine ... circumcision for HIV protection in Western countries fails to meet the criteria for preventive medicine ...
 Circumcision fails to meet the commonly accepted criteria for the justification of preventive medical procedures in children."
 Frisch et al. further comment: "The AAP report lacks a serious discussion of the central ethical dilemma with, on one side, parents' right to act in the best interest of the child on the basis of cultural, religious, and health-related beliefs and wishes and, on the other side, infant boys' basic right to physical integrity in the absence of compelling reasons for surgery.
 Physical integrity is one of the most fundamental and inalienable rights a child has.
 Physicians and their professional organizations have a professional duty to protect this right, irrespective of the gender of the child."

 Van Howe and Svoboda (2013) criticize the AAP's statement because they believed that it failed to include important points, inaccurately analyzed and interpret current medical literature, and made unsupported conclusions.

 Frisch et al. (2013) cited the difference of the AAP's statements in comparison to other Western countries, such as Canada, Australia, and various European countries.
 They attribute this to cultural bias since non-therapeutic male circumcision is prevalent in the United States.
 They also criticized the strength of the health benefits the statement had claimed, such as protection from HIV and other STIs.
 The American Academy of Pediatrics responded that because about half of American males are circumcised and half are not, there may be a more tolerant view concerning circumcision in the US, but that if there is any cultural bias among the AAP taskforce who wrote the Circumcision Policy statement, it is much less important than the bias Frisch et al. may hold because of clear prejudices against the practice that can be found in Europe.
 The AAP then explained why they reached conclusions regarding the health benefits of circumcision that are different from the ones reached by some of their European counterparts.